 Scalable Vector Graphics (SVG) is an application of the eXtensible Mark-up Language (XML) which makes it achievable to represent graphic data in a compact and portable manner.
 (David Eisenberg & Bellamy-Royds, 2014)

-There is colossal number of image formats which are used within the Print and digital media industries.
-One of such format of image, which is used within the digital media industry is the vector format.
+There is colossal number of image formats which are used within the Print and Digital Media Industries.
+One such image format used within the digital media industry is the ‘vector’ format.

 “Vector graphics is the creation of digital images through a sequence of commands or mathematical statements that place lines and shapes in a given two-dimensional or three-dimensional space.
 In physics, a vector is a representation of both a quantity and a direction at the same time.”
 (TechTarget, n.d.)

-A vector graphic is useful as it allows the image to be manipulated without distortion as shown in figure 4, the graphic is represented through geometric shapes at specified coordinates.
+A vector graphic is useful as it allows the image to be manipulated without distortion as shown in figure 4, the graphic is represented through geometric shapes at specified coordinates and when compared to a ‘Bitmap’ graphic it is clear to see that there is very little degradation of the image when it is magnified.